Inflectra/spira-documentation/docs/Spira-User-Manual/Planning-Board.md

         - the user does not have bulk edit permissions for the relevant artifact
         - columns is set to status and bulk editing of statuses has been disabled at the template level
         - a requirement card has a status of completed
-        - requirements that have tasks attached, and if the product is set to use task status to control requirement status (in this case the card does not look disabled but its status cannot be changed)
+        - requirements that have tasks attached, and the product is set to use task status to control requirement status (in this case the card does not *look* disabled but its status cannot be changed - if you try to change its status the card will appear in its original column)

 ### Viewing by release or sprint